 Imagine if we re-charged ourselves as much as we do our phones.

-Social Media is brilliant, it connects friends and families across the world, it helps anyone who wishes to start a business and it gives platforms for people to share their voice, their ideas and their opinions.
+Social media is brilliant, it connects friends and families across the world, it helps anyone who wishes to start a business and it gives platforms for people to share their voice, their ideas and their opinions.
 I mean we really do have a lot to be thankful for.
-Yet too much time online can have a negative impact on your self-esteem.
+Yet too much time online can have a negative impact on your self-esteem and your mental heath.

 I always say that you shouldn’t compare yourself to others because we’re all on our own path.
 Yet when you’re sitting at home on a Saturday night and you find yourself scrolling through social media, looking at picture perfect images, it can be hard not to compare.
 We know that people share just snippets of their life online, but having constant exposure to other peoples glorified success might make us wish our circumstances were different.
 We might wish we were as successful as others appear to be or we might wish our life was as easy as others seem to have it.
 Eventually impacting our self-esteem and belittling our own achievements.